runicscribe/worldbuilding-docs/dae-machina/culture/organizations/free_cities.md

 <img src="../../images/bridgeport.png" alt="Top-down and profile maps of Bridgeport" class="img-full">

 The city itself is ruled by a single wealthy family, with the role of ruler being passed down through the family, though the specific line of inheritance is rather flexible, being influenced by competance and the favour of the current ruler.
 The ruling family itself has changed a few times over the cities history through various coups, but such changes are rare.
+Including the current ruling family, there are five major families that control most of the wealth in Bridgeport

 Bridgeport was originally founded in 2490 BC, though the great bridge that gives it its name was not built until several centuries later.